Anderhale/Miyomi/README.md

 - All external links are for **educational purposes only**
 - We do **not** host, distribute, or modify copyrighted content

+### Key Legal Points
+- **Non-Affiliation**: Not connected to any third-party projects we reference
+- **Educational Purpose**: All content provided for informational use only
+- **User Responsibility**: Users verify legality of third-party services
+- **Content Moderation**: We reserve right to remove inappropriate content
+- **Liability Limitation**: Not responsible for third-party services

 ## 🙏 Acknowledgment